julijan/structured/README.md

 }
 ```

 That's it.
 If there is `AnotherComponent` found within `HelloWorld` (which there is in our case) we are subscribing to "truth" event and capturing the payload.
-Payload is optional, sometimes we just want to inform anyone interested that a certain event has ocurred, without the need to pass any extra data with it.
+Payload is optional, sometimes we just want to inform anyone interested that a certain event has occurred, without the need to pass any extra data with it.
 We used `this.find(componentName: string)`, this will recursively find the first instance of a component with `componentName`, optionally you can make it non-recursive by passing `false` as the second argument to `find` method in which case it will look for a direct child with given name.

 We have only scratched the surface of what client-side code of a component is capable of.
 Which brings us to `this`.
 In client-side code of a component, `this` is the instance of a `ClientComponent`.